 Although the design of the GRID Azura 2000 would be considereda departure from what would be considered a traditional Saucony look, it clearly borethe hallmarks of Saucony branding.A closer examination of the mystery silhouette revealedthat a departure is putting things mildly.
 The chunky physical forms utilized to accommodate the advancements in cushioning and guidance technology that occurred throughout the 1990s hadbeen slimmed down significantly, a change reflected in theupper’s construction, which was dominated by lightweight, in some places, transparent mesh.
 The shoe possessed amagile build, which servedto amplify the impact deflection and dispersion of foot strikes of Saucony’s signature GRID technology.
 Stylized overlays witha wavy, saw toothed design tooka more aggressive visual stance than, perhaps, any previous Saucony model.
 In short, the prototype suggested a shoe that was ready not just for new challenges, but for unforeseen obstacles.
 It’s abundantly clear that the GRID Azura 2000 was meant to be nothing less than the face of Saucony in the new millennium.While most of the world decided to wait until 1999 to panic over Y2K, it seems that elements within Saucony were planning for it as far back as 1980s.
 According to official, internal communications dated March, 1986, a suitable facility for “advanced performance research and development” had been acquired; then, in June of 1988, the facility was deemed fully operational.The presence of a black-ops style, advanced laboratory being operated on the campus of an athletic shoe manufacturer seems far-fetched on paper, but firsthand accounts of various Saucony employees, both at the high ranking and the rank and file level tell a different story.
 Former IT technicians and maintenance workers attest that the existence of a “bunker” was an open secret for years, as were anecdotes about co-workers who were given “temporary special assignments” that required security escorts and hazardous material suits.
 A similar phenomenon can be seen at the design level, where the presence of a “Doctor Frankenstein” type figure was a running, departmental joke.
 At the very highest levels, this chatter takes on a more sinister tone, with overheard exchanges about “the project” having gone too far, and capabilities that were never meant to be in the hands of regular people.Officially, the recollections of former employees can all too easily be dismissed as idle gossip or just inaccurately remembered, but poring over the annual budgets yields some curious irregularities, which are more difficult to wave away.
 The numbers themselves are present and correct; there is no hidden or missing money, but certain values are, in a word, off.
 Six employees with redacted names are listed as “custodial trainees” with an annual salary of $550,000.
 An expense for “treadmill extension cords” is valued at $75,042, and another for “wrist supportive mouse pads” is for $25,992.
 A line item for “treadmill belts,” listed at $99,503 appears like another irregularity, but actually proved to be the key to unraveling another thread.A former accountant at the company recallshaving pressed the issue of the treadmill belt numbers.
 His personal copy of the financials comes with an important attachment, a sticky note reading “T.W. in special researchassures TM belt #s are accurate/requests no further queries”This seemingly innocuous sign off confirms not only the existence of a separate, experimental research division with a high degree of autonomy, but also confirms that whatever was being developed there, was going through nearly a hundred treadmill belts in a single 12 month period.The financial trail dries up in the late 1990s.
 In 1998, the miscellaneous expenditures that had previously been geared towards operating took on a sinister tone.
 Dummy items and positions were replaced by vague terms like “disposal,” “containment,” “long term storage” and dwarfing all other expenses, “concrete.”
 By the time of the 1999 budget release, the MISC category has disappeared entirely.That ends the definitive trail of the GRID Azura 2000, but there is a postscript.
 The most chilling account of what went on in Saucony’s clandestine laboratory comes not from someone who aided the investigative efforts, but from an outright refusal.I will have nothing to do whatsoever with any discussion of the GRID Azura 2000.
 I worked on that shoe for eleven years.
 I haven’t worn sneakers since.
 I can never be sure what was in that bunker never made it into other shoes.
 I know that some concrete can’t keep it underground forever.
 If you had any sense, you would have nothing to do with it either.
 Just forget you ever heard of it

-There will be a $5 cancellation fee if the customer decides to cancel after processing an order and/or if we have to refund a single entity numerous times due to use of bot of other automatic purchasing system.
-Refunds are also subject to restocking fee, unless there was a defect in the shoe or order.
+A $5 cancellation fee will be applied if an order is cancelled by the customer after an order has been processed and/or if a single customer/street address must be refunded multiple times due to the use of a bot or any other type of automatic purchasing system.
+Refunds are also subject to a restocking fee, unless there was a defect in the shoe or the order.